SamuelQuartey/CTM-SDET-SOLUTION-master/README.md

          IE verison 3.0.0.1
 MS Test Project

-And I noticed you have some sort of javascript thats revokes selenium interactions on the application site, and most elements not visible for selenium to pickup
-Points to consider when trying to run test thank you
+And I noticed you have some sort of javascript thats revokes selenium interactions on the application site, and most elements not visible for selenium to select when trying to run test thank you
 Sam